ciri-ethereum/ciri/README.md

 What is Ciri?
 ---------------

 Ciri is an ongoing Ethereum implementation written in Ruby.
+Ciri aims to become a researcher-friendly Ethereum implementation and a blockchain toolbox for all developers to modify or build their own private/public chains more conveniently in Ruby.

 The goals of Ciri:

-Ciri aims to become a researcher-friendly Ethereum implementation and a blockchain toolbox for all developers to modify or build their own private/public chains more conveniently in Ruby.

-* Becoming a researcher-friendly Ethereum implementation means Ciri needs to be intelligible and easy to be modified.
+* Be a researcher-friendly Ethereum implementation，which means Ciri needs to be intelligible and easy to be modified.
-* Becoming a blockchain toolbox requests providing components and low-level API for developers to build their own private or public chain.
+* Be a blockchain toolbox requests, provide components and low-level API for developers to build their own private or public chain.
 * In general, we want Ciri to build a bridge to bring rubyist into Ethereum world!

 Where will this project go?